-- Switch: When you press the "Light/lock" button, the light will turn on, and remain on until you press it again.
+- Switch: When you press the "Light/lock" button, the light will turn on and stay on until you press it again.

-As you have seen before, when using the illumination, the screen is reversed, that is, if you have the screen in normal mode (white background, black text), when you press the "light" button, in addition to the screen being illuminated, the background will be black and the text white.
+As you have seen before, when you make use of the lighting, the screen is inverted.
+That is, if you have the screen in normal mode (white background, black text), when you press the "light" button, in addition to illuminating the screen, the background will become black and the text white.

 And the opposite effect will occur if you have the screen inverted (black background, white text).
 When you use the illumination, the background will change to white and the text to black.

-Remember the trick of holding down the "View" button if you want to change the behavior of the screen quickly.
+Remember the trick of holding down the "View" button if you want to change the screen behavior quickly.